 Unknown protocols produce a warning.
-This allows scripts to safely rely on being able to disable potentially dangerous protocols, without relying upon support for that protocol being built into curl to avoid an error.
+This allows scripts to safely rely on being able to disable potentially dangerous protocols, without relying upon support for that protocol being built into

 This option can be used multiple times, in which case the effect is the same as concatenating the protocols into one instance of the option.